marianneo812/project_4/README.md

 ### Feature Importance Graph

-The feature importance graph helps us understand which features have the most impact on predicting heart disease.
-The graph shows that General Health, Age, and Stroke are among the top features influencing the model's predictions.
-Visualising feature importance not only helps in model interpretation but also in explaining the results to stakeholders.
+The feature importance graph provides valuable insights into which factors have the greatest influence on predicting heart disease.
+According to the graph, General Health, Age, and Stroke rank among the top features shaping the model's predictions.
+Visualising feature importance serves not only to aid in model interpretation but also in effectively communicating results to stakeholders.

-The graph on the bottom shows the importance of each feature in determining accuracy of predicting heart disease.
+The graph displayed below illustrates the significance of each feature in accurately predicting heart disease.

 <img width="700" alt="image" src="https://github.com/marianneo812/project_4_group_8/assets/151903302/b13f6d10-e2a9-4353-a8c9-237d45ae876e">